 As part of its business, Carhartt operates 17 manufacturing facilities and three mills located in North America and Europe.

 The company extends the reach of its business and boosts its brand through partnerships with other companies.
-Through an exclusive multi-year licensing agreement inked in 2013 with 5 Horizons Group, 5 Horizons is designing, making, and distributing work bags, packs, and gear across Carhartt’s existing distribution channels within the US and Canada.
+Through an exclusive multiyear licensing agreement inked in 2013 with 5 Horizons Group, 5 Horizons designs, makes, and distributes work bags, packs, and gear across Carhartt’s existing distribution channels within the US and Canada.
 Carhartt also collaborated with Covercraft, a vehicle seat cover protection manufacturer, in 2013 to deliver Carhartt duck seat protection for pickups, SUVs, vans, and over-the-road work trucks.
 Another 2013 agreement, with Pyramex Safety Products, makes possible the Carhartt Safety Eyewear range, which features seven distinct styles.
 These multiple deals follow Carhartt's 2012 partnership with Chrysler through which it makes a line of limited-edition “Imported From Detroit” work wear.
 It makes camo apparel through a partnership with Realtree.